How to follow up after an interview (and do you even need to?)

 4 minutes

-• Send a follow-up letter immediately.
-This allows you to show a sense of urgency and a high interest in the job.
-Ideally, your letter should be sent the same or next day.
+- Send a follow-up email or letter immediately.
+This shows a sense of urgency and a high interest in the job.
+Ideally, your letter should be sent on the same day or the next day

-• Be as brief as possible.
-It shows respect for others’ time.
-As a bonus, it's also easier on you.
+- Be as brief as possible.
+It shows respect for others’ time, and as a bonus, it’s also easier on you

 Sample follow-up letter